Tinkertann3r/RC-Wheelchair/README.md

 # RC-Wheelchair
-RC Wheelchair Arduino  Code
-Check out the video for details on this project: https://youtu.be/N5GMWlZC6sQ You'll need the included aurduino libraries
+I've included my code, arduino libraries, and a data table for PMW used on the joystick inputs.
+Check out the video for details on this project: https://youtu.be/N5GMWlZC6sQ